Teaching your children the difference between wants and needs

 Tackling pester power

 Even when you’ve done your best to explain the differences between wants and needs to your children, there will be times when their desire for that new toy or treat morphs into every parent’s worst nightmare: pester power.
-According to research conducted by OneFamily3, almost half of parents (49%) experienced pester power from their children in the past month, with 42% saying that it regularly gets the better of them.
-They estimate pester power costs parents around £1,700 per year, with snacks, fast food, and apps high on the list of things children want.
+Almost impossible to ignore a hundred percent of the time, pester power can prove costly to parents and prevent children from learning the value of money and how to prioritise needs over wants.
 The good news is that you can turn pestering into useful money learning opportunities.

 While it’s always going to be a challenge, Russell says that tackling pester power “comes back to instilling an understanding of the value of money, and of costs relative to earnings.
 In time, your child should begin to understand what they’re asking for in the context of the household income, but this is also why earning money, or giving your child pocket money if you can afford it, can help.
 Having ownership of their own money means they can start to make their own decisions.
 It’s a good strategy for adult life, too, since we rarely have all the money we need for everything we want to do.”